 Your 60s are a time to reinvent how you’re going to spend the next 20+ years of your life.
 A 60-something can choose to slow down or get up and become more active.
 It’s never too late to start making decisions that will enhance your health and, ultimately, your quality of life.
-Dr. Wright recommends finding a physical activity that you enjoy and sticking with it.
-Whether it’s Zumba®, walking, or watching your grandchildren, staying active and engaged is important.
+Find a physical activity that you enjoy and stick with it.
+Whether it’s Zumba®, walking, or watching your grandchildren, staying active, and engaged is important.

 The most important health concern for women age 70 and older is ensuring a safe living environment.
 A safe home helps to reduce the number of falls and trips.
 The number one predictor of a fracture is a previous one, which means reducing your risk of initial injury will help reduce the risk of additional injuries.
 Staying active through walking or another aerobic exercise will help maintain bone strength through 70s and beyond.
 Additionally, it’s important to schedule regular health exams and speak up if any issues arise.

-Regardless of your age, Dr. Wright advocates for establishing a relationship with your healthcare provider.
+Regardless of your age, establish a relationship with your healthcare provider.
 The first time you meet your doctor shouldn’t be in an emergency.
 A physician is able to offer better treatment if he or she is familiar your needs and history.
 Additionally, having regular exams and annual check-ups are essential in maintaining good health and detecting any possible issues early.

 To find an expert to fit your health needs, visit the UPMC website.

 Find more health tips for your 20s, 30s, 40s, and 50s